jamsocket/driftdb/docs/src/pages/index.md

 DriftDB is MIT-licensed Rust code.
 A client library is provided for JavaScript, as well as ergonomic React bindings.

-We also provide hosted DriftDB instances called <a href="https://jamsocket.live">Jamsocket Live</a>.
+We also provide free hosted DriftDB instances at <a href="https://jamsocket.live">Jamsocket Live</a>.
 These docs are applicable both to self-hosted and Jamsocket Live instances.

 ## Use cases